wpendl99/.github/profile/essentials/discord/discord.md

 - general

 You should use the channel that is most appropriate for your discussion.
 Do not ask questions in multiple channels.
 Only use `general` if it really is not specific to another channel.

+If you are replying to someone, reply in a thread and not in the channel.

 ⚠ Make sure you review the instruction on [asking questions](../askingQuestions/askingQuestions.md) before you start asking questions.